roledad/sparse-galaxy/content/now.md

 draft: false
 ---

 *Hello World!
-I'm Qi, welcome to sparse galaxy, a cosmetic dance of logs, moments, notes, thoughts and ideas bound together by gravity.
+Welcome to sparse galaxy, a cosmetic dance of logs, moments, notes, thoughts and ideas bound together by gravity.
 They are remain eerily dim, in their subtle glow as they slowly come into focus.*

-*I'm currently living in Brooklyn.
+*I'm Qi, I'm currently living in Brooklyn.
 You can read more about what I'm doing >>*

 ---